-How Leading Organizations are Preparing Their Workforce for the Financial Cliff of Repayment
+How Leading Companies are Preparing Employees for Repayment

-Major organizations are gearing up to help their employees with the challenge of what’s sometimes called the student loan repayment cliff.
-In May 2022, 40 million borrowers will be facing the return of monthly student loan bills after a 26-month pause.
+Many organizations are gearing up to help their employees prepare for student loan repayment.
+On October 1, 2023, some 40 million borrowers will be facing the return of monthly student loan bills after a three-year pause.
 Knowing the importance of helping employees have a smooth transition back into repayment and maintain good financial posture, many employers want to make sure their workforces are ready.

-More generally, helping with student debt, and specifically the coming payment cliff, is a vital part of the trend toward offering financial wellness programs that reach beyond retirement savings to build financial security in all areas of an employee’s life.
+Now, tax changes combined with the upcoming return to repayment has resulted in renewed interest in student debt benefits.
+More generally, helping with student debt is a vital part of the trend toward offering financial wellness programs that reach beyond retirement savings to build financial security in all areas of an employee’s life.

 Here’s a closer look at how a handful of large employers are situated to help their employees face the restart of student loan payments.